EvandroLG/thequeue/README.md

 // the functions will be called in the order in which they were added to the queue.
 ```

-`thequeue` was also designed with performance in mind and all registered functions are in a Queue that was implemented using a LinkedList.
+`thequeue` was also developed with performance in mind and all registered functions are in a Queue that was implemented using a LinkedList.
 This means that the functions are registered in constant time and are processed (when the `start` method is invoked) in linear time, without adding any extra space in memory.

 ## TODO